 Article Type: Original Article | First Published: October 12, 2018

 Dengue Fever (DF) is a serious disease in Indonesia.
 The sustainability of a DF prevention program remains constrained despite continuing education programs and community participation efforts.
 Identifying the issues related to the cause of the disease is a major factor in its control.
 In this study we try to understand the complexity of the management of the disease.
-We apply an eco-health approach to explore DF management in Bandung city, West ...
+We apply an eco-health approach to explore DF management in Bandung city, West Java, an area of high DF incidence.
+A qualitative ...

 Open Access DOI:10.23937/ijtd-2017/1710007